ndelvalle/ng-cooltip/README.md

-# ng-tooltip (not production ready)
+# ng-tooltip

 An angular module with a small collection of various hover tooltip.
-This module is an angular wrapper of [Tooltip Styles Inspiration](https://github.com/codrops/TooltipStylesInspiration)
+This module is an angular wrapper of [Tooltip Styles Inspiration](https://github.com/codrops/TooltipStylesInspiration).

+This module is not production ready yet.

 ## Usage: